Northern Puget Sound salmon fishery delayed until at least mid-February

 Additional tentative dates are Jan.
 27-28 at Copalis; Jan.
 29-31 at Copalis and Mocrocks; Feb.
 7-9 at Copalis and Mocrocks; Feb.
 10-12 at Mocrocks; and Feb.
 24-26 at Copalis and Mocrocks.

-For more information, go to wdfw.wa.gov/fishing/shellfish/razorclams/current.html.
+For more information, go to wdfw.wa.gov/fishing/shellfish/razorclams/current.html

 |Fishing Report